-Generally you should only pay for works which are 100% complete.
-If you have a contract in place with a builder you may pay in stages or at the end.
+Generally, you should only pay for works which are 100% complete.
+If you have a contract with a builder, you may pay in stages or at the end.

-Always make sure trades are paid quickly, this builds trust and as I have personally found out, results in the trade giving you a 5* service, simply because they know they will get paid quickly!
+Always ensure trades are paid quickly.
+As I have learned, this builds trust and results in the trade giving you a 5* service simply because they know they will get paid quickly!

 Pro Tip: Use mobile banking.
-A lot of banking apps now allow you to pay people direct from your device.
-You can therefore pay them there and then!
+Many banking apps now allow you to pay people directly from your device.
+You can, therefore, pay them there and then!

-If you are doing the work yourself you may think the quality is top notch, and it may be!
-If you aren’t sure get someone to have a look.
-They may see things which you don’t and help you deliver a better quality product.
+If you are doing the work yourself, you may think the quality is top-notch, and it may be!
+If you aren’t sure, get someone to have a look.
+They may see things you don’t and help you deliver better-quality products.

-If you are using trades make sure you are checking their work as they go along.
-For example with electrics and plumbing the work is often hidden and can’t be seen.
+If you’re using trades, check their work as they go along.
+For example, with electrics and plumbing, the work is often hidden and can’t be seen.

-Make sure you inspect the works before it gets covered up, you don’t want a leaky pipe causing damage just because of a quick job.
-You should do site inspections every day to track progress, on a larger project weekly may be ok but the more frequent the better.
+Ensure you inspect the works before it gets covered up.
+You don’t want a leaky pipe causing damage just because of a quick job.
+You should do site inspections every day to track progress.
+On a larger project, weekly may be ok, but the more frequent, the better.

-Take photos and record it for nostalgia if nothing else!
-This shows the trades that you are on top of the job, know what is happening and shows you can’t be fooled.
+Take photos and record them for nostalgia, if nothing else!
+This shows the trades that you’re on top of the job and know what’s happening.

-The quality of the finish can be make or break when trying to rent or sell a property so make sure it’s as good as you expect.
+The quality of the finish can make or break your project when trying to rent or sell a property, so make sure it’s as good as you expect.

-Forward planning is critical to project success, you need to look ahead and see what needs to be done in one day, one week, one month.
-As Benjamin Franklin supposedly once said, “If you fail to plan, you are planning to fail”.
+Forward planning is critical to project success, you need to look ahead and see what needs to be done in one day, week, or month.
+As Benjamin Franklin once said, “If you fail to plan, you are planning to fail”.

-Pro Tip: Take regular breaks from the day-to-day management to focus on the future plans.
-You may save one day during the project by working harder but if you forget to plan in the future you can easily cost yourself more.
+Pro Tip: Take regular breaks from day-to-day management to focus on future plans.
+You may save one day during the project by working harder, but if you forget to plan in the future, you can easily cost yourself more.

-Now that your project is getting to the end you will need to start wrapping things up and closing the project down.
-This is an important phase, for reasons explained below.
+Now that your project is ending, you should start wrapping things up and closing the project down.
+This is an important phase for the reasons explained below.

 Snagging is a term used to describe the final review of the finished works before accepting handover and completion.
-For example if you have just had a new kitchen installed you would ‘Snag’ the kitchen to identify any areas where the quality isn’t up to standard.
-E.g. door handles not screwed down, this is a snag.
+For example, if you have just had a new kitchen installed, you would ‘Snag’ the kitchen to identify any areas where the quality isn’t up to standard.
+E.g. door handles are not screwed down, this is a snag.

-It’s important to do snagging whenever an element of works is finished because the trade will be on site waiting to get paid and wants to move onto the next job, which means you are far more likely to get the issues rectified.
+Snagging is important whenever an element of work is finished because the trade is on-site waiting to get paid and wants to move on to the next job.
+They’re far more likely to rectify the issues if you take this approach.